ChiuYeeJay/CSCI544-Project-MIDI2Score/README.md

 ```bash
 python midi2score/pred_seq2seq.py
 ```
-If your evaluation assets are stored under a different directory name (for example `dataset/` instead of `DATA/`), please replace the paths in the commands accordingly.
+**If your evaluation assets are stored under a different directory name (for example `dataset/` instead of `DATA/`), please replace the paths in the commands accordingly.(Same for different model name/yaml)**

 This script will:

-load the seq2seq checkpoint
+- load the seq2seq checkpoint
-read the evaluation HuggingFace dataset from DATA/eval_dataset/hf_dataset generate predicted LMX convert predicted LMX to MusicXML run XML evaluation automatically save outputs and evaluation reports to the output directory
+- read the evaluation HuggingFace dataset from DATA/eval_dataset/hf_dataset
+- generate predicted LMX
+- convert predicted LMX to MusicXML
+- run XML evaluation automatically
+- save outputs and evaluation reports to the output directory

 #### Basic example
 ```bash